 What is tool-specific: training latency and mobile UX.
 A bot that takes 20 seconds to respond will lose 30% of conversations mid-flow.
 A widget that breaks on iPhone will never be discovered by the majority of your visitors.
 These are platform problems, not process problems.
 Chatbase and saavos both handle these well.
 Cheaper or free options often don't.

 The best way to decide is to set up a test chatbot in each tool you're considering.
-Most have free tiers or trials long enough to train on your site and test with real visitors.
+Most have no-card previews or trials long enough to train on your site and test with real visitors.

-If you want to test saavos, you can sign up for free and have a working chatbot in under 5 minutes.
+If you want to test saavos, you can sign up for a preview and have a working chatbot in under 5 minutes.
 No credit card.
-If you decide it's the fit for your team, pricing plans start at $19/month (Starter: 1,000 messages/month) with clear tiers — no near-4x surprise mid-year.
+If you decide it's the fit for your team, pricing plans start at $9/month (Solo: 1,000 messages/month) with clear tiers — no near-4x surprise mid-year.

 We built this because we got frustrated with the tools we were using.
 If you feel the same way about Chatbase or other options, give us a shot.